promptware/metaprompt/README.md

 This is an early work-in-progress.
 Follow [me on twitter](https://x.com/klntsky) for updates

-- [ ] Finalize and specify the initial version of the syntax
+- [ ] Specify the initial version of the syntax
 - [ ] Implement a parser
   - [x] implement parse tree -> AST conversion
   - [ ] return error throwing to the parser